Illustration: Lan Truong

 What are chords?

-A chord is a collection of pitches that form a single harmonic idea, and serves as the foundation of harmony.
+A chord is a collection of pitches that form a single harmonic idea, and serves as the foundation of harmony in music.
 While you don’t need to be a veteran musician to be familiar with the difference between individual notes and chords, let’s take a quick listen to make sure we’re on the same page.

 Example 1: Individual notes going up the C major scale